 Overall, Blocksy offers a well-organized customization interface that’s easy to use for all.

-There’s also a dark mode switch at the top if you want that.
+There’s also a dark mode switch at the bottom if you want that.

 Let’s see how the menu is organized.

 - General Options: Header, footer, and sidebar builders, Color customizations, Typography, etc. are available under the General Options.

 - Post Types: It’s where you customize the layout and other things for each post type.
 By default, you’ll see Posts and Pages here.
 You can customize both archive and single pages for each post type.

 - Core: Other sitewide options – add logo, widgets, menus, custom CSS, etc.

 In this article, I won’t be going into the details of all the available options.
 Instead, we’ll look at the important ones.